Alortiztique/Alortiztique/README.md

 # Hello, I'm @Al.ortiztique 👋

-I'm Al.ortiztique, a Computer Science innovator specializing in Robotics, Machine Learning, and Cybersecurity.
-Armed with certifications from Harvard, Stanford, and Google, I'm on a mission to leverage disruptive technologies for the benefit of humanity in critical fields like medicine, agriculture, education, space exploration, and law.
-My expertise spans cybersecurity, intellectual property, and AI applications in robotics.
-I'm passionate about creating solutions with real-world impact, as demonstrated by my personal projects addressing global challenges.
-My strengths lie in systems thinking, a strong bias for action, project management leadership, and the ability to abstract complex problems into practical applications.
-I'm driven by values of protection, justice, legal integrity and social wellness.
-My goal is to contribute to pioneering organizations like SpaceX, NASA, or cutting-edge academic institutions, where I can harness the synergy between robotics, AI, and cybersecurity to drive advancements that benefit society.
+I'm a Computer Science innovator specializing in Robotics, Machine Learning, and Cybersecurity, with certifications from Harvard, Stanford, and Google.
+My mission is to leverage disruptive technologies for humanity's benefit in medicine, agriculture, education, space exploration, and law.
+With expertise in cybersecurity, intellectual property, and AI applications in robotics, I create solutions with real-world impact.
+My strengths in systems thinking, action-oriented problem-solving, and project leadership drive me to tackle complex global challenges.
+Driven by values of protection, justice, and social wellness, I aim to contribute to pioneering organizations like SpaceX, NASA, or cutting-edge academic institutions.
+I'm ready to harness the synergy between robotics, AI, and cybersecurity to drive societal advancements.
+Let's connect and create something extraordinary! 🚀
-I'm ready to tackle the world's most complex challenges, combining technological innovation with humanitarian purpose.

 ## Some things about me 🤖